kermitt2/biblio-glutton/doc/Introduction.md

 You will need an ElasticSearch cluster to make possible bibliographical reference matching and resolution.
 The current version has been tested with Elasticsearch `8.*`.

 Optionally a Grobid service can be added to perform combined raw bibliographical reference string and reference resolution.
-Use the latest Grobid version.
+Use the latest Grobid version (0.9.1 at the time of writing).

 For storing the compiled metadata records, you will need a large amount of SSD space, at least 350 GB.
 SSD ensures fast and predictible runtime lookup based on memory paging.